iron.fitness

 COMPARABLE SALES

 Direct sale prices for premium single-word .fitness domains are scarce in the public record.
-Three structural reasons: (1) the .fitness TLD launched in August 2014 — only ~12 years old, so secondary-market velocity is low; (2) when premium single-word .fitness names do trade, they are typically held by the operator who acquires them rather than re-released to the market; (3) most .fitness sales are private / NDA-bound.
-The closest publicly-defensible reference is the broader .fitness valuation curve — anchored to the .fit cousin TLD (verifiable NameBio sales) and the consumer-category .com authority benchmarks for cross-TLD context:
+Three structural reasons: (1) the .fitness TLD launched in 2014 — only ~12 years old, so secondary-market velocity is low; (2) when premium single-word .fitness names do trade, they are typically held by the operator who acquires them rather than re-released to the market; (3) most .fitness sales are private / NDA-bound.
+The closest publicly-defensible reference points are NameBio-verified single-word sales on the closely-adjacent .fit gTLD (separate from .fitness but the most semantically similar fitness-niche extension) and broader consumer-category .com authority benchmarks for cross-TLD context:

 Domain TypeTypical RangeReference Points